-- Get to a safe place Call 999 [see info above] and ask for the Police if you feel unsafe. - Seek medical attention If you have injuries that need emergency treatment you may need an Ambulance.
-The best place to receive non urgent medical support after a sexual assault is the Saturn Centre (see contacts).
+- Get to a safe place Call 999 (see page 2) and ask for the Police if you feel unsafe. - Seek medical attention If you have injuries that need emergency treatment you may need an Ambulance.
+The best place to receive non urgent medical support after a sexual assault is the Saturn Centre (see page 6).
 This is the local Sexual Assault Referral Centre (SARC) for Chichester.

-You do not have to report to the Police to be seen at the Saturn centre.
-If you do chose to report to the Police, they will take you to the Saturn centre.
-If you chose not to report to the Police, you can self-refer; a member of University staff can support you to do this.
+You do not have to report to the Police to be seen at the Saturn Centre.
+If you do chose to report to the Police, they will take you to the Saturn Centre.
+If you chose not to report to the Police, you can self-refer; a member of university staff can support you to do this.

 - Seek emotional support from someone you trust.
-This can be a friend, member of staff or University Security. - Preserve evidence keep clothing that you were wearing, unwashed, in a plastic bag.
+This can be a friend, member of staff or university security. - Preserve evidence keep clothing that you were wearing, unwashed, in a plastic bag.
 Keep anything that may have been touched by the person who assaulted you.
-See link below for more information: Forensic evidence in rape and sexual assault
+See link below for more information:

+Forensic evidence in rape and sexual assault